wg-d/linkedin-clone/README.md

 ## Learn More

-Author of this app continues working on it.
+Authors of this app continues working on it.